Megabytewastaken/Tax-Evasion-Simulator-2025/README.md

-CTRL = WALK
+//CTRL = WALK
-SHIFT = RUN
+//SHIFT = RUN
-both wasd and arrow keys work
+//both wasd and arrow keys work
-The game is endless
+//The game is endless
-don't do your taxes
+//don't do your taxes